DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 Every system needs an absolutely **trusted authority** (e.g. root/Administrator account), because someone needs to be responsile for the system.

 #### Complex Trust Boundaries
+Defining and applying a trust model has a huge impact on a software design.
+The feasibility study and requirements-gathering phases must adequately identify and define users' security expectations and the associated factors of the target environment.
+The trust model must be robust enough to meet these reqs, but not too complex to be implemented/applied.

 #### Chain of Trust
+Chain-of-trust relationship = transitive trust relationship (A trusts B, and B trusts C ==> A trusts C)

+SSL is an example of chain of trust.
+Any compromise of a CA can be used to impersonate any website.

+Sometimes chain of trust is the only option, but an auditor needs to review the impact of this model and whether it is appropriate.
+It often results in complex and subtle trust relationships that attackers an exploit.

 #### Defence in Depth

 ### Principles of Software Design